 What has happened so far?

 Since first meeting in May 2019, stakeholders have designed an ambitious project development timeline, project evaluation criteria and iterative decision making process.

 - The first milestone was reached Oct.
-11 when eight project teams submitted pre-proposals indicating they have identified partners and landscapes where collective focus could make a big difference.
+11 when seven project teams submitted pre-proposals indicating they have identified partners and landscapes where collective focus could make a big difference.